 This cosy, nurturing space is home to our youngest Active Explorers, aged from birth to around 18 months.
-In the Tui room we focus on and cater for each child’s holistic needs.
+In the Tui room we focus on and cater for each tamaiti (child’s) holistic needs.
 Once their hearts are settled, their minds are ready to learn.

-We follow children’s interests and provide them with the time and space to progress at their own pace.
-Play based activities and resources all contribute to their literacy and numeracy.
+We follow tamariki interests and provide them with the time and space to progress at their own pace.
+Play based activities and resources all contribute to their social and emotional development as well as literacy and numeracy development.
 We also focus on developing good learning dispositions such as curiosity, determination and problem solving.
 Having these dispositions from a young age will form a firm foundation that leads to positive attitudes and lifelong learning.

-The Tui Room daily routine is solely dependent on each individual child.
-During the transition visits, families will be asked to fill out a routine form so we know what your child does at home, and we will do our absolute best to do the same here so there is continuity and familiarity.
+The Tui Room daily routine is solely dependent on each individual tamaiti.
+During the transition visits, whaanau will be asked to fill out routine forms so we know what your tamaiti does at home, and we will do our absolute best to do the same here so there is continuity and familiarity.

-In the Tui room we stress the importance of working together with families.
-As teachers we may be the expert in resources, but we know that parents are the experts of their child, so together we can provide the best care and education for your baby.
-We love family involvement in all aspects, ranging from parent feedback to centre events, and everything in between!
+In the Tui room we stress the importance of working in partnership with whaanau (families).
+As kaiako (teacher’s) we may be the expert in resources, but we know that whaanau are the experts of their tamaiti, so together we can provide the best care and education for your baby.
+We love whaanau involvement in all aspects, ranging from whaanau feedback to centre events, and everything in between!

-The Pukeko Room is home to our children aged from 18 months to 3 years.
-Here we follow a free play, child initiated routine.
-When children have free play, they choose what they want to do, how they want to do it and when to stop and try something else.
-Teachers provide the space and resources for play, based on children’s individual interests and needs.
-Children take lead of their own play and learning, and teachers respond and extend this based on observations and cues.
-Free play allows children time to develop their own play, make their own choices and follow their own interests.
-As children become aware of their own capabilities, strengths and weaknesses, they begin to test their own limits through physical, social and emotional experiences.
+The Pukeko Room is home to our tamariki (children) aged from 18 months to 3 years.
+Here the kaiako support tamariki through provocations, these come in many different forms but are intended to provoke thoughts, idea’s and actions based on the interest’s of the tamariki.
+Kaiako provide the space and resources for play, based on tamariki individual interests and needs.
+Tamariki take lead of the provocations and form their own play and learning, and kaiako respond and extend this based on observations and cues.
+This supports tamariki to have the time to develop their own play, make their own choices and follow their own interests.
+As tamariki become aware of their own capabilities, strengths and weaknesses, they begin to test their own limits through physical, social and emotional experiences.

-Within the Pukeko Room we focus on children’s dispositional learning.
+Within the Pukeko Room we focus on tamariki dispositional and social and emotional learning.
 Learning dispositions are characteristics or attitudes to learning that are life skills.
-These are used to understand children’s ability to be self-motivated and be lifelong learners in a changing world.
+These are used to understand tamariki ability to be self-motivated and be lifelong learners in a changing world.
 We strive to develop the confidence and independence of each of our tamariki to be competent and responsible for themselves and their belongings.
-This occurs through child led learning where teachers are noticing, recognising and responding to the children’s individual interests and needs, creating a learning journey that is documented and supported on a daily basis.
+This occurs through tamaiti led learning where kaiako are noticing, recognising and responding to the tamariki individual interests and needs, creating a learning journey that is documented and supported on a daily basis.

-Each child has a profile book where all their learning notes, plans and stories are kept.
-These are also uploaded onto Storypark for quick access.
+Each tamaiti has a profile book where all their learning notes, plans and stories are kept.
+These are also uploaded onto StoryPark for quick access.

 We believe in learning through play, allowing tamariki the time and space to develop theories and understanding of the many aspects of their wider world through imagination, creativity and active exploration.

-Parent voice and aspirations play a large role in our children’s learning journey.
-We look forward to working alongside the parents and whanau of the tamariki in our care, to have conversations and share experiences to understand each child holistically.
+Whaanau voice and aspirations play a large role in our tamariki learning journey.
+We look forward to working in partnership with whaanau of the tamariki in our care, to have conversations and share experiences to understand each tamaiti holistically.